 What is Fluency?

-Before we talk about whether Duolingo can make you fluent or not, we should quickly go over what fluency is.
+Let’s go over a bit more about what fluency means since it’s a highly debated topic.
 Fluency means something different to a lot of people, but the official definition is “the ability to speak or write a foreign language easily and accurately.”

 This means that there aren’t a lot of pauses and that besides an accent, the native speaker can speak their language without worrying about whether I understand or not.